How to start wildlife photography: Plan Your First Field Shoot With Confidence

 • Sometimes, just the deadline helps spark creativity

-That first Mayfly photo?
+That first Mayfly photo that started everything?
 I entered it on a whim.
-It changed everything.
+It led to a lot more than I expected.

-Wherever you go next—whether it’s your back garden, a local woodland, or a misty lake at sunrise—remember:
+Wherever you go next—whether it’s your garden, a local wood, or a misty path at dawn—just know:

 Happy walking.
 Happy watching.
-And whenever you're ready—happy shooting.
+And whenever you’re ready—because now you know how to start wildlife photography.

 Photo of Carol